Glossary¶

 | Sprint | Time-boxed iteration in the Factory execution model | See Timing, Milestones, and Sprint Orchestration |

-| MCP | Model Context Protocol — standard protocol for exposing context to AI models | See MCP Servers Catalog |
+| MCP | Model Context Protocol — optional protocol for exposing external context to AI models when needed.
+Note: Not used for core agent-to-agent communication or orchestration, which uses event-driven architecture (Azure Event Grid/Service Bus). | See MCP Servers Catalog |

-| MCP Server | Service implementing the Model Context Protocol to provide context to AI agents | See MCP Servers Catalog |
+| MCP Server | Optional service implementing the Model Context Protocol to provide external context to AI agents when needed.
+Note: Not used for core agent-to-agent communication or orchestration. | See MCP Servers Catalog |

 | DSL | Domain-Specific Language — specialized language for expressing domain concepts | See DSLs |